Vamik's Room (2020)

 The process of reparative mourning is told through the central story of Vamik's work with a refugee family forced from their home by war in The Republic of Georgia.
 He helps this family find hope in their new surroundings – a dilapidated hotel that was previously a luxury resort of their Soviet colonizers.
 He returns to the refugee camp years later where, out of the ruins, they have created a room for him, Vamik’s Room.

-The panel discussion after the screening will be moderated by Andrew Jack, Global Education Editor at the Financial Times, and will include Molly Castelloe, director Vamik's Room and Dr Michael Diamond, Professor Emeritus of Public Affairs and Organization Studies, University of Missouri, Columbia.
+The panel discussion after the screening was moderated by Andrew Jack, Global Education Editor at the Financial Times, in conversation with Molly Castelloe, director Vamik's Room and Dr Michael Diamond, Professor Emeritus of Public Affairs and Organization Studies, University of Missouri, Columbia.
+Here's the replay: